Replacing a National Treasure

-Through our Radar Center of Excellence (COE), Riverside Research is providing acquisition support to the U.S. Navy for the $1.6 billion Cobra Judy Replacement (CJR) system.
-The CJR is a dual-band, dual–phased-array, multi-mission, ship-based radar suite used for worldwide technical data collection against ballistic missiles in flight.
-The USNS Howard Lorenzen (T-AGM-25) carrying the CJR radar suite will replace the current USNS Observation Island which has carried the original Cobra Judy radar system since 1982 when it entered operational service.
+Riverside Research provided acquisition support and was instrumental in the successful development and deployment of the $1.6 billion Cobra King system, formerly known as Cobra Judy Replacement.
+Cobra King is a dual-band, dual–phased-array, multi-mission, ship-based radar suite used for worldwide technical data collection against ballistic missiles in flight.
+The USNS Howard Lorenzen (T-AGM-25) carrying the Cobra King radar suite replaced the USNS Observation Island which carried the original Cobra Judy radar system since 1982 when it entered operational service.

-Riverside Research currently leads the Integrated Product Team (IPT) for integration and whole-life engineering and plays a major role in system engineering and testing.
-Our CJR test team has promoted meaningful, stringent performance evaluations during all phases of testing, including software, hardware, and string events.
-As the program moves toward initial operating capability (IOC) and as testing transitions to the sea, Riverside Research will be there every step of the way to ensure that the system meets the objectives of the U.S. strategic community and other end-users.
-Once the CJR is fielded in 2013, our responsibilities transition to performance monitoring, mission assessment, and sustainment.
+Riverside Research led the Integrated Product Team (IPT) for integration and whole-life engineering and played a major role in system engineering and testing.
+Our test team promoted meaningful, stringent performance evaluations during all phases of testing, including software, hardware, and string events ensuring the system meets the objectives of the US strategic community and other end-users.
+With Cobra King deployed and operational, Riverside Research continues to support the program with performance monitoring, mission assessment, and sustainment.